tcastill/Pytest-API-Automation/README.md

-# API Automation using Pytest
+# API Automation using Pytest and Python

 This automation will demonstrate how to utilize the Pytest and Python testing framework to automate two endpoints: https://dictionaryapi.dev/ and https://www.datamuse.com/api/.